kantega/notsoserial/README.md

 ## Whitelisting mode

-As always, it would be better if we could accept only classes excplicity allowed for deserialization.
+As always, it would be better if we could accept only classes we explicitly want to allow for deserialization.
 Rejecting based on a whitelist is better security than rejecting based on a blacklist.

 To help build a whitelist file with legitimately serializable classes, a 'dryrun' option has been added.
 Together with an empty white list, this will create a list of classes which your application actually deserializes.